 Each course offering is designated by a two-digit or 2-4 alpha designated prefix and a three-digit course number.
 The digit or alpha designated prefix identifies a college department and/or special area.
 The three-digit course number identifies the course level.

-A course number consists of the three digits that follow the course/department prefix (for example, 92.131).
-Courses numbered 001-099 are pre-freshman and special undergraduate courses and do not carry baccalaureate degree credit.
-Those numbered 100-299 are lower-division undergraduate courses and those numbered 300-499 are upper-division undergraduate courses.
-The 400 level courses are generally limited to juniors and seniors majoring in a field but are open, with permission, to other advanced undergraduates and to graduate students.
+Beginning fall 2015, course number consists of the four digits that follow the course/department prefix (for example, MATH.1310).
+Courses numbered 0001-0999 are pre-freshman and special undergraduate courses and do not carry baccalaureate degree credit.
+Those numbered 1000-2999 are lower-division undergraduate courses and those numbered 3000-4999 are upper-division undergraduate courses.
+The 4000 level courses are generally limited to juniors and seniors majoring in a field but are open, with permission, to other advanced undergraduates and to graduate students.

 Directed studies courses and practicum experience courses are generally limited by departmental policy to students majoring in the area in which such courses are offered.

 Courses numbered 5000-5999 are graduate courses open to upper division undergraduates with the consent of instructors and chairpersons.
 Courses numbered 6000 and above are graduate courses open only to graduate students.

 Special course pre-requisites, co-requisites, and enrollment restrictions are indicated at the end of the course description.
 A course listed as a pre-requisite must have been completed and passed prior to taking the course for which the pre-requisite is specified.